 In the mid- to late-1860’s, Cincinnati had two major base ball clubs, the Cincinnati Base Ball Club (better known as the “Red Stockings”) and the Buckeye Base Ball Club of Cincinnati (a former townball club).
 The former had superior leadership and was able to pay for premium talent (including a few former Buckeyes).
 This led them to take their nine across the country in 1869, where they defeated all opponents, spread the glory of professional base ball from coast to coast, and put Cincinnati on the sporting map.
 The latter club… did not.
 Despite being a superior team early on, the Buckeyes were behind the ball, so to speak, on the concept of paying players, and, after being embarrassed on several occasions by their rival Red Stockings, folded after the 1869 season.

 In 2001, the Buckeyes were resurrected to return as the local rivals to the 1869 Cincinnati Red Stockings, together forming the Cincinnati Vintage Base Ball Club.
 Sporting uniforms* and equipment recreated as faithfully as possible, and adhering to the rules and customs of base ball as published for the 1869 season, the two teams brought vintage base ball to Cincinnati.
-Their mission is to provide an entertaining educational experience that accurately portrays the game of base ball according to the rules and customs of the day.
+Their mission is to provide an entertaining educational experience that accurately portrays the game of base ball as it was played according to the rules and customs of the day.
 Club members share a mutual respect for the game of base ball and one another, and through competitive matches with other clubs, will develop increased skills and understanding about the beginnings of the National Pastime.

 The most obvious difference between vintage “base ball” and modern baseball are the lack of gloves, which weren’t widely used yet in 1869.
 Another striking difference is the atmosphere of the game, where great value is placed on honest sportsmanship and gentlemanly behavior, and spectacular plays get hearty “Huzzahs” no matter which team is favored.
 You can learn more about the vintage game HERE.